 - Medications that involve using pain relievers, anti-inflammatories, tricyclic antidepressants or muscle relaxants to relieve the pain associated with TMJ disorders.

-- Non-drug therapies that include using occlusal appliances (oral splints or mouth guards), physical therapy or counseling.
+- Non-drug therapies include using occlusal appliances (oral splints or mouth guards), physical therapy, or counseling.

 - Surgery if the treatments above cannot cure the TMJ disorder.

 - Alternative medicines to help manage the chronic pain associated with TMJ such as acupuncture, relaxation techniques, or biofeedback.

 Can cigarette smoking affect the intensity of TMD pain?

 Yes, cigarette smoking can.
 Current smokers are 4 to 5 times more likely to experience moderate to severe pain.
 Research by the University of North Carolina Chapel Hill also concluded that young women suffering from TMJ disorders are four times more likely to be current or previous smokers.

 No, it does not.
 However, chewing gum can trigger migraine symptoms, which is a symptom of TMJ pain.
 Research conducted by Tel Aviv University researchers showed that 26 out of 30 patients who stopped chewing gum had significant improvements with their migraine, with 19 of them experiencing complete headache resolution.
 Chewing gum overworks the temporomandibular joints.
 Avoiding gum chewing can ease pain and discomfort.

 Can anyone experience symptoms of TMJ?

 Yes, anyone can experience TMJ symptoms.
 According to the predictions made by the TMJ Association, 65 to 85% of the US population can experience symptoms of TMJ in their lifetime.